The student news site of Reedy High School in Frisco, Texas

 Presley Sockwell

-Coach Gonzalez teaching Partners PE student how to throw a football.
+Coach Gonzalez teaching a partners PE student how to throw a football.
+This year is Gonzalez’s first year at Reedy.

-The beginning of the school year can be an anxiety filled season for new students.
-However, the beginning of the school year can also be nerve wracking for new teachers and administrators.
+The beginning of the school year can be anxiety-filled for new students.
+However, the beginning of the school year can also be nerve-wracking for new teachers and administrators.

 However, even experienced staff still get nervous for the first day of school.
 Many Reedy staff members view the start of the school year as a new experience to connect with students.